-I love Italian tomato sauce - it goes with everything, it's really quick to make and the ingredients are mostly of the store cupboard variety.
-I've been cooking it with onions, garlic, oregano and basil for years and I never thought to vary the ingredients because they work so well together.
+I love a good tomato sauce.
+It goes with almost everything, is quick to make and the ingredients are found in most store cupboards.
+I've been cooking tinned tomatoes with onions, garlic, oregano and basil for years and I never thought to vary the ingredients because they work so well together.

 River Cafe's tomato and anchovy pasta sauce was a revelation to me.
 At its most basic it consists of: